 Today’s Science.
 Tomorrow’s Cancer treatments.

-Our growth strategy is driven by the development of our orphan oncology candidates which aim to answer established and unaddressed therapeutic needs in rare or resistant cancers.
+Our growth strategy is driven by the development of our oncology candidates which aim to answer established and unaddressed therapeutic needs in rare or resistant cancers.

 Even though some of our compounds could be used in large oncology indications, we focus on products with at least one potential orphan application and long and solid IP protection as these products with high sales potential benefit from favorable pricing and reimbursement policies and accelerated registration pathways.